Welcome to the Public Works projects pages! If you'd like to learn more about the Public Works Department and its

 Knecht Street Improvements

-The project is in the final design phase with construction forthcoming utilizing a County on-call construction contract.
-Proposed improvements include roadway reconstruction and drainage improvements of Knecht Street, from the Trinity Drive intersection south to the street terminus at Smith’s Marketplace.
-The project also proposes to incorporate a trail connection from Knecht Street to the Canyon Rim Trail and new ADA accessible sidewalk along the west side of the street.
+The project consists of roadway reconstruction and drainage improvements of Knecht Street, from the Trinity Drive intersection south to the street terminus at Smith's Marketplace.
+The project also proposes to incorporated a trail connection from Knecht Street to the Canyon Rim Trail and new ADA accessible sidewalk along the west side of the street.
 Trail connection will connect Canyon Rim Trail at its current westernmost edge (near the Smith's Marketplace) to on road facilities at Knecht Street.

 NM 502 Trinity Drive – Knecht to Tewa Loop (NMDOT Project)